sonic-net/sonic-platform-vpp/docs/README.vlan.bridging.topo.md

  10:10:10:10:10:10    1      1      0/0      no      *      -     -             host-ac1
  20:20:20:20:20:20    2      2      0/0      no      *      -     -             host-ac2
 L2FIB total/learned entries: 12/3  Last scan time: 0.0000e0sec  Learn limit: 16777216
 ```

-Similarly if we want to delete the previously added FDB Entries, we need to create another config file fdbdel.json whihc has same FDB_TABLE info but "OP" set to be "DEL".
-Running the below command will reuslt in the following tables on SONiC and VPP side.
+Similarly if we want to delete the previously added FDB Entries, we need to create another config file fdbdel.json which has previously added FDB_ENTRY info but "OP" set to be "DEL" since this is Delete operation from SONiC side.
+Running the below command will result in the following tables on SONiC and VPP side.

 ```
 swssconfig ./fdbdel.json